Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Results and Discussion

-Following the excellent performance of the MACE models observed in the previous section in predicting Arrhenius properties, we now investigate the effect of different fine-tuning strategies.
+Following the fair performance of the MACE models observed in the previous section in predicting Arrhenius properties, we now consider the effect of different fine-tuning strategies.
 This comparison is designed to provide some insights into the training protocol.
-The diffusivity of interstitial Li in LiF at 400 K and 450 K was found for several fine-tuned models using 3 ns trajectories.
-In Fig. \ref{fig:fix_pt}, the pre-training data set was fixed to 1,000 randomly selected structures from MPtraj — the same data for all experiments, and the fine-tuning data was increasing from 110, 210, 410, to 800-samples datasets.
+The diffusivity of interstitial Li in LiF at 400 K and 450 K was found for several fine-tuned models using 3 ns trajectories in two independent replicas.
+Figs.~\ref{fig:fix_pt},~\ref{fig:800},~\ref{fig:710} show fine-tuned MACE-MPA-0 using the actively learned DeePMD data available in Ref.~\cite{deangelis2025}.
+Fig.~\ref{fig:my-data}, on the other hand, shows models trained using the configurations we generated from the trajectories explored by the MACE-MPA-0 potential (see Sections.~\ref{Fine-tuning with DeePMD data} and \ref{MPA-data}, respectively).

+In Fig. \ref{fig:fix_pt}, the pre-training data set was fixed to 1000 randomly selected structures from MPtraj, the same data for all experiments, and the fine-tuning data was increasing from 110, 210, 410, 800 to 1600-samples datasets.
 All models exhibit good performance, with accuracy improving as the amount of fine-tuning data increases, gradually approaching the reference values.
+At 800 data points, the model reaches good agreement with the reference and doubling the size of the data set provides no noticeable advantage.

 On the other hand, in Fig. \ref{fig:800}, when the fine-tuning data set is fixed to 800, and the size of the pre-training dataset is varied from 0 and up to 10,000, we observe that increasing the amount of pre-training data initially improves agreement with the reference values.
 However, beyond a certain point, additional pre-training data yields diminishing returns.
-A similar pattern can be observed with 200 fine-tuned data models although in this case the diminishing returns can be already observed with 1,000 pre-training data points (see Fig. S3 in Supplementary information).
+A similar pattern can be observed with 200 fine-tuned data models although in this case the diminishing returns can be already observed with smaller pre-training dataset size that exceeds 100 data points (see Fig. S6 in Supplementary Information).
+It is worth noting that in the 1600-point fine-tuning sets in Fig.~\ref{fig:fix_pt}, the pre-training dataset of 1000 structures continued to result in a good performance.
+These results suggest that the smaller the fine-tuning dataset, the more sensitive the model is to the size of pre-training dataset.

+Comparing Fig. \ref{fig:800} and Fig. \ref{fig:710}, the model trained on 710 data points (Fig.~\ref{fig:710}) overestimates diffusivity relative to the reference.
+This dataset consists of 700 interstitial Li in LiF configurations and only 10 bulk structures.
+When 90 additional bulk structures from the reference dataset are incorporated in the 800-point set (Fig.~\ref{fig:800}), the models prediction closely match the reference value.
+Hence, achieving adequate representation of the underlying distribution is as important as the dataset size.